MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 2) A layer to concatenate the upsampled small_ip_layer and the large_ip_layer.
 3) Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.

+The decoder block calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input layer.
+This structure mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.
+Skip connections allow the network to retain spatial information from prior layers that were lost in subsequent convolution layers.
+Skip layers use the output of one layer as the input to another layer.
+By using information from multiple image sizes, the model is able to make more precise segmentation decisions

     def decoder_block(small_ip_layer, large_ip_layer, filters):
         upsample = bilinear_upsample(small_ip_layer)
         concat = layers.concatenate([upsample, large_ip_layer])